 Schools can be busy places.
-Despite this, the Early Career Framework is an entitlement teachers and mentors have for both development and time.

-Where you're finding scheduling difficult - whether it's finding study time, attending clinics, or meeting with your teacher - there are a variety of things you can do.
+However, the ECF entitles you to development and the time it requires.
+Where you're finding scheduling difficult - whether it's finding study time, attending clinics, or meeting with your mentor - there are a variety of things you can do:

-- > First, speak with your ECF Lead.
+- > First, speak with your mentor and/or lead.
 They might be able to share some advice or ensure you're getting the time that you're entitled to. - Likewise, it might be worth checking back with this guidance.
-You might want to double check the recommended amount of time you and your teacher should be spending on each component. - > Lastly, use each other!
-You'll have colleagues and fellow mentors that are in a similar situation.
-Asking them the strategies they use is always helpful.
+You might want to double check the recommended amount of time you should be spending on each component. - Lastly, use each other!
+You'll have colleagues, friends from ITT or fellow NQTs that are in a similar situation.
+Asking them about the strategies they use is always helpful.